 In keeping with the Local Authority’s policy on Equality and Inclusion, the department works hard to ensure that the curriculum is appropriate for all pupils.
-This is made possible through curricular adaptation or differentiation or, where necessary, through the creation of a flexible or individualised curriculum from S3.
+This is made possible through curricular adaptation and differentiation.

 All children and young people need support to help them learn.
-Through good quality learning and teaching, staff in early learning and child care settings and schools are able to meet a diverse range of needs without additional support.
+Through high quality learning and teaching, staff in schools are able to meet a diverse range of needs without additional support.

-Some children and young people will require support that is additional to, or different from, that received by children or young people of the same age to ensure they benefit from education, whether early learning, school or preparation for life after school.
+Some children and young people will, however, require support that is additional to, or different from, that received by children or young people of the same age to ensure they benefit from education.
 There are many reasons why children and young people may need support to help them learn.